 Laura Hoeker - Laura is excited for an eventful senior year with NHS!
 She is also apart of the Student Athletic Leadership Counsel (SALC), president of the Interact Club, and is a 3 season varsity athlete playing field hockey and running both indoor/outdoor track.
 The first thing on Laura's bucket list is to float in the Dead Sea.

-Zacharay McDaniel - Zachary is looking foward to being one of the Webmasters for NHS, and is a member of Spanish Club and is the head of the school's VEX Robotics Team.
+Zacharay McDaniel - Zachary is looking foward to being one of the Webmasters for NHS.
+He is also is a member of Spanish Club and is the head of the school's VEX Robotics Team.
 He also plays baseball and guitar, and enjoys programming.

 Juliet Reed has given back to the community by volunteering through the Society earning 20 hours!
 This is the most community service done by any of our members.
 Awesome job!